 Now, first, let me preface this by saying that I am not a tax professional and my suggestions are not intended to take the place of professional advice from an accountant.
 If you have any questions at all, I strongly recommend that you consult a licensed tax-preparation professional.
-Read: This is what I do and it works for me, but you’re on your own so don’t sue.

 Your Freelance Income, Your Taxes, Your Responsibility

 So, first of all, why are taxes a concern with freelance work?
 Well, when you earn a salary from an employer, that employer takes care of taking out any and all applicable state and federal taxes from that salary before issuing you a check.

 When you do freelance work, however, your client doesn’t do that—they just cut you a check for the work that you’ve done and it’s up to you to pay those taxes on your own.
 If you do a lot of freelance work, you may need to pay quarterly taxes (talk to your accountant!) or you may pay them in a lump sum come April 15th.
 Either way you have to pay them.

 And if you don’t save money to cover those taxes, you could be in trouble.

 What Happens if You Don’t Save for Taxes: A Cautionary Tale

 I used to work with a graphic designer who had a full-time job, but also did a lot of freelance work on the side.
 A lot.
 Unfortunately, he happened to also be lousy at running his freelance business and tracking his income.
 Great designer, but lousy businessperson.
 Well, this wasn’t really a problem…until tax time rolled around.